 To test weight, we use our scales to verify how much each pair weighs and compare them to manufacturer specifications.
 The top performers here tend to be the lightest options since airy fabrics reduce the overall weight.

-We also look at the design and construction of the pants – the lightest pants are usually minimalist and tend to remove elements like zippers and feature streamlined cuts to keep weight down.
-We perform plenty of field tests to understand how well the lightest rain pants provide protection while minimizing the load hikers need to carry.
+We also evaluate the design and construction of the pants – the lightest pants are usually minimalist and tend to remove elements like zippers and multi-layered fabrics or feature streamlined cuts to keep weight down.
+We perform numerous field tests to understand how well the lightest rain pants provide protection while minimizing the load hikers need to carry.

 DURABILITY